memento-ai/Memento/packages/utils/README.md

 The `@memento-ai/utils` package provides a set of utility functions and tools for the Memento project.
 It includes functionality for finding the project root directory, copying ingested mementos between databases, parsing input using Zod schemas with error handling, removing common indentation from text blocks, and adding path comments to TypeScript files.

 ## Key Features
-- `getProjectRoot()` function to obtain the root directory of the Memento project
+- `getProjectRoot()` function to obtain the root directory of the Memento project.
-- `copyIngestedMementos` function to copy ingested mementos from one database to another
+- `copyIngestedMementos` function to copy ingested mementos (documents, summaries, etc.) from one database to another.
-- `zodParse` function to parse input using Zod schemas with error handling
+- `zodParse` function to parse input using Zod schemas with error handling and stack trace support.
-- `stripCommonIndent` function to remove common indentation from a block of text
+- `stripCommonIndent` function to remove common indentation from a block of text.
-- `addPathComment` utility to add or update the path comment at the top of TypeScript files
+- `addPathComment` utility to add or update the path comment at the top of TypeScript files.

 ## Usage and Examples